 - Grain-free recipe.

-This premium recipe has the highest calorie content on this list, so if you have a super porky pup then this might not be the best option for you.
+Orijen is a premium recipe that has the highest calorie content on this list, so if you have a super porky pup, then this might not be the best option for you.
 But it is great for those dogs who are still energetic and need their energy, and it is still much lower in calories compared to other standard kibbles.
-Despite being a healthy diet recipe, this ingredient list does not scrimp on protein, and with the first five ingredients being high-quality protein it will keep his lean muscles healthy and provide him with a biologically appropriate diet just as nature intended him to have.
-You might not like the idea of cartilage, liver, and heart, it will drive your pooch crazy!
+Despite being a healthy diet recipe, this ingredient list does not scrimp on protein, and with the first five ingredients being high-quality protein, it will keep his lean muscles healthy and provide him with a biologically appropriate diet, just as nature intended him to have.
+You might not like the idea of cartilage, liver, and heart, but it will drive your pooch crazy!

 - Formulated to help pets maintain healthy weight.